donishmand23/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ### Numerical Integration

-To explore the dynamics beyond the small-angle approximation, I implemented a numerical simulation using the fourth-order Runge-Kutta method.
+To generate the phase portraits shown in Figure 2, I implemented a numerical simulation using SciPy's `solve_ivp` function, which employs the Runge-Kutta method.
 The second-order differential equation was converted to a system of first-order equations:

 $\frac{d\theta}{dt} = \omega$
 $\frac{d\omega}{dt} = -b\omega - \frac{g}{L}\sin\theta + A\cos(\Omega t)$